Punkin Lee (President): Punkin is the owner of Journeymen Saddlers and a Middleburg native.

 Tone Moore: The co-founder of Popcorn Monkey, Tone has loved freshly popped popcorn since he went to his first baseball game as a youngster in the late 70s at the old Cleveland Municipal Stadium to watch our beloved Cleveland Indians.
 Sitting in the upper deck just past third base, he couldn’t wait for a chance to shag a foul ball and for the popcorn guy to come our way.
 Tone never forgot the sweet aroma of that buttery popcorn and the special memories from that stadium.
 Along with his wife Mickey, Tone founded Popcorn Monkey in 2013 in the hopes of producing the best popcorn around.

-Cindy Pearson (Ex-Officio Board Member): Cindy serves on the board as part of her position as Economic Development Coordinator for the Town of Middleburg.
+Jamie Gaucher (Ex-Officio Board Member): Jamie serves on the board as part of his position as the Business and Economic Development Director for the Town of Middleburg.